 There was, however, one very brief halcyon window in the modern football era where a dream duo, a partnership to rival all partnerships, was ready to be unleashed on the world stage.
 England fans may hearken back to Euro 96 and the partnership of Shearer and Sheringham, when it was hoped that football was coming home, but it was in 1997 in France where this rarity of the perfect storm could be seen.

-I am referring to the gold and green of the mercurial talents of two strikers that would walk into most all-time world XI sides.
+I am referring to the gold and green of the mercurial talents of two strikers that would walk into most world all-star sides.
 Naturally, even their names synced, the two Rs, whose names would roll so naturally off the tip of the tongue of Barry Davis or John Motson, the famous voices of BBC tournament commentary.

 Romário de Souza Faria and Ronaldo Luís Nazário de Lima, known simply as Romário and Ronaldo, were two strikers whose very name on the team sheet would strike fear into defenders the world over, let alone both together.
 The immovable object and the irresistible force, side by side.
 Heading into the 1998 World Cup, both of these behemoths of the world game were being pencilled in to play next to one another as Brazil were going for an unprecedented fifth World Cup victory.